 As winter approaches, cold weather isn’t the only thing you and your family need to be ready for.
-Flu season is on its way and it will be here before you know it.
+Flu season is on its way and the vaccine will help prevent illness.

 Millions of children get sick with flu every season.
-Children, especially school-aged children, are more likely to catch the flu.
-A typical flu illness can mean missing a week or more of school.
-Once infected, children can spread the flu to family members and other people, some of whom might be especially vulnerable to serious flu complications.
+Children, especially school-aged children, are more likely to catch the flu, which can can mean missing a week or more of school.
+Once infected, children can spread the virus to family members and other people, some of whom might be especially vulnerable to serious flu complications.
 Some flu illnesses—in children and adults—might even result in hospitalization and death.
-Flu vaccination can reduce flu illness, doctors’ visits and missed work and school due to flu, as well as prevent flu-related hospitalizations for you and your family.
+Flu vaccination can reduce illness, doctors’ visits and missed work and school, as well as prevent hospitalizations for you and your family.

 You have the power to protect your family from flu this season by getting vaccinated and making sure everyone in your family age six months and older gets their yearly flu vaccine, too.
 While the timing of flu season is unpredictable, flu activity can last as late as May.
 Make sure your family is vaccinated as soon as possible.
 It takes about two weeks after vaccination for antibodies to develop in the body that protect against influenza virus infection.

-As you plan to get your family vaccinated this fall, remember that some children aged six months through eight years of age will need two doses of flu vaccine.
-If your child is six months through eight years old and is getting vaccinated for the first time, or has only gotten one dose of vaccine previously, then they should get two doses of vaccine this season.
+If your child is under eight years old and is getting vaccinated for the first time, or has only gotten one dose of vaccine previously, then they should get two doses of vaccine this season.
 The two doses need to be given at least four weeks apart.
 For children who need two doses of flu vaccine, the first dose should be given as early in the season as possible to allow time for the second vaccine to kick in before flu starts to spread.
 Ask your child’s doctor or other health care professional if your child needs two doses of flu vaccine.

 In other news, egg allergy recommendations have been updated to make it easier for you or your family member with an egg allergy to be protected from flu with a vaccine.
-People with egg allergies no longer need to be observed for an allergic reaction for 30 minutes after receiving a flu vaccine.
 People with a history of severe allergic reaction to egg (i.e., any symptom other than hives) can now be vaccinated in an inpatient or outpatient medical setting, under the supervision of a healthcare provider who is able to recognize and manage severe allergic conditions.

 Protect Your Family